-Some of the performance related elements of remuneration that the RC has at its disposal are the V2Y Employee Share Option Scheme (formerly known as the Synagie Employee Share Option Scheme) ("V2Y ESOS") and the V2Y Performance Share Plan (formerly known as the Synagie Performance Share Plan) ("V2Y PSP"), which were approved by the Company's shareholders by way of members' resolution in writing on 25 July 2018.
-The V2Y ESOS and V2Y PSP are administered by the RC and these performance related elements of remuneration have been designed to align the interests of Directors, key management personnel and staff with those of shareholders and to link their rewards to corporate and individual performances.
+Some of the performance-related elements of remuneration that the RC has at its disposal are the V2Y Employee Share Option Scheme (formerly known as the Synagie Employee Share Option Scheme) ("V2Y ESOS") and the V2Y Performance Share Plan (formerly known as the Synagie Performance Share Plan) ("V2Y PSP"), which were approved by the Company's shareholders by way of members' resolution in writing on 25 July 2018.
+The V2Y ESOS and V2Y PSP are administered by the RC and these performance-related elements of remuneration have been designed to align the interests of Directors, key management personnel and staff with those of shareholders and to link their rewards to corporate and individual performances.
 These schemes provide an additional tool for the Company to reward, retain and motivate a core group of Directors, key management personnel and employees so as to build sustainable businesses in the long term.

-Details of the V2Y ESOS and the V2Y PSP can be found on pages 51 to 53 of the Annual Report in the Directors' Statement.
-In FY2020, the Company granted an aggregate of 1,414,216 share awards to its employees under the V2Y PSP and no share awards were granted to the Directors under the V2Y PSP.
-No share options were granted to any employees and Directors under the V2Y ESOS in FY2020.
+Details of the V2Y ESOS and the V2Y PSP can be found on pages 79 to 82 of the Annual Report in the Directors' Statement.
+In FY2021, no share awards were granted to any employees and Directors under the V2Y PSP.
+No share options were granted to any employees and Directors under the V2Y ESOS in FY2021.

 With regard to the remuneration of the Non-Executive and Independent Directors, the Non-Executive and Independent Directors receive basic directors' fees and additional fees for serving as a Chair of any of the Board Committees.
 For the avoidance of doubt, the Executive Director(s) do not receive directors' fees.
-However, in FY2020, Mr Ong Shen Chieh (Wang Shengjie) had received directors' fees for his time served as a Non-Executive and Independent Director.
-Subsequent to his re-designation to Executive Director and CEO, Mr Ong Shen Chieh (Wang Shengjie) ceased being entitled to directors' fees and is instead compensated for his service as an Executive Director and CEO in accordance with the terms of his service agreement.